Thick branes in Horndeski gravity: Equation for fluctuations

 \section{Equation for fluctuations}

-In this section, we study the gravity localization on the brane by considering these new solutions to the superpotential.
-For this, we focus on tensor perturbations by considering the fluctuations on the metric
+In this section, we study the gravity localization on the brane by considering the solutions obtained with the previously mentioned non-constant constrained superpotential.
+For this, we focus on tensor perturbations by considering the fluctuations in the metric